MicrosoftDocs/azure-ai-docs/articles/ai-services/multimodal-intelligence/speech/overview.md

 * You might prefer to use AI studio for Multimodal Intelligence because it offers a user-friendly interface and an easy-to-use setup experience to generate insights from audio data.
 You can also test and deploy different versions of the output schema directly in AI studio.

-* Developers can use the SDK and APIs to process data at scale in production and to integrate Multimodal Intelligence into DevOps pipelines as needed..
+* Developers can use the SDK and APIs to process data at scale in production and to integrate Multimodal Intelligence into Azure Pipelines as needed.

 ## Multimodal Intelligence speech workflow